rwieruch/blog_robinwieruch_content/react-function-component.md

 {{% chapter_header "React Stateless Function Component" "react-stateless-function-component" %}}

 Every component we have seen so far can be called Stateless Function Component.
 They just receive an input as props and return an output as JSX: `(props) => JSX`.
 The input, only if available in form of props, shapes the rendered output.
 These kind of components don't manage state and don't have any side-effects (e.g. accessing the browser's local storage).
 People call them Functional Stateless Components, because they are stateless and expressed by a function.
-However, feature additions to React made it possible to have state in Function Components.
+However, React Hooks made it possible to have state in Function Components.

 {{% chapter_header "React Function Component: state" "react-function-component-state" %}}